-The fourth annual mini-conference hosted by the Department of Accounting at UIC Business will be held September 9-10, 2016.
+The fifth annual mini-conference hosted by the Department of Accounting at UIC Business will be held September 8-9, 2017.

 This conference was held under the auspices of the UIC Center for Education & Research in Financial Reporting Quality.

-Melissa Martin, The University of Illinois at Chicago, Assistant Professor of Accounting
+Melissa Martin, The University of Illinois at Chicago, "Executive compensation: A Firm Life Cycle Analysis"

-Maria Ogneva, The University of Southern California, Assistant Professor of Accounting
+Maria Ogneva, The University of Southern California, "Predicting Restatemens in Macroeconomic Indicators using Accounting Information"

 The theme of the 2013 CERFRQ Conference was "Financial Statement Articulation and Adjustments to Enhance the Quality of Financial Information."